 This Thanksgiving printable activity encourages students to enhance their problem-solving skills using math whilst encouraging them to discuss the holiday with their classmates.

 We all know that Thanksgiving involves a lot of shopping, especially at the grocery store!
 QuickSchools found a fun shopping activity that students can do to get into the holiday spirit.
 This printable activity allows them to use math by listing down all the items they would need for Thanksgiving and then calculating the cost.
-This can not only get them to be both analytic and creative (depending on the fun dishes they come up with) but also help them to realize how much work their families do for them to make this a joyous, family holiday.
+This can not only get them to be both analytic and creative (depending on the delicious dishes they come up with) but also help them to realize how much work their families do for them to make this a joyous, family holiday.
 It all ties in with being thankful.

 We hope these ideas can help you in creating a fun activity for your students this Thanksgiving, and if you did any of them, please feel free to tag us on our social media.
 We would love to see what your students created!